lucasnaury/Recipes/README.md

 You can see it online at https://livrerecettes.netlify.app/

-It was built using only HTML, CSS and JS (jQuery) for the front-end and Google's Firebase back-end service.
+It was built using only HTML, SCSS and JS (jQuery) for the front-end and Google's Firebase back-end service.